 ABC News reported last June that many of these people don’t even know what Kabbalah is.
-Madonna, Britney Spears, Demi Moore, Paris Hilton, among others, had their own Kabbalist rabbi, Philip Berg, who passed away in 2013.
+Madonna, Britney Spears, Demi Moore, and Paris Hilton, among others, had their own Kabbalist rabbi, Philip Berg, who passed away in 2013.

 Moreover, it is hard to historically separate Kabbalah from magic.
 Early Kabbalists were even condemned by a group of Jews known as the Karaites for playing with magic.
 “Daniel Al-Kimisi, a Karaite author living in the ninth century in Jerusalem, writes, polemically of course, against ‘books of magic’ circulating among the Rabbanites.”
 The same author moves on to say:

 “Who practices magic today in Israel?
-The Rabbanites, surely, who speak of pure and impure divine names, who writes amulets and perform clever tricks, and give their books such titles as Sefer ha-Yashar, Sefer ha-Razim, Sefer Adam, and Raza Rabba, and still other magic books [containing recipes] if you wish to make a man love a woman, or if you wish to excite hatred between them, and many other abominations of the same sort, may God keep us far from them.”
+The Rabbanites, surely, who speak of pure and impure divine names, who write amulets and perform clever tricks, and give their books such titles as Sefer ha-Yashar, Sefer ha-Razim, Sefer Adam, and Raza Rabba, and still other magic books [containing recipes] if you wish to make a man love a woman, or if you wish to excite hatred between them and many other abominations of the same sort, may God keep us far from them.”

 So, when you see the Goyim in Hollywood playing with Kabbalah, you can be sure that they are either chasing after the almighty dollar or their seasonal fame or power.
 But in order to get there, they aspire to look Jewish.
 British journalist William Cash wrote back in 1994:

-“Bill Stadiem, a former Harvard educated Wall Street lawyer who is now a screenwriter in LA, told me that he recently came across an old WASP friend in an LA restaurant who had been president of the Porcellian at Harvard—the most exclusive undergraduate dining-club.
+“Bill Stadiem, a former Harvard-educated Wall Street lawyer who is now a screenwriter in LA, told me that he recently came across an old WASP friend in an LA restaurant who had been president of the Porcellian at Harvard—the most exclusive undergraduate dining club.

 “His friend—a would-be producer—was dressed in a black nylon tracksuit and had gold chains on his wrist; dangling around his neck was a chunky Star of David.
 Stadiem asked: ‘Why the hell are you dressed like that?’
 The WASP replied: ‘I’m trying to look Jewish.’”